zgrylmz/Meal-App/README.md

 🔍 Advanced Filtering: Filter recipes by country and category (e.g., desserts, vegetarian, etc.)

-📸 Screenshots
-A folder named Screenshots is included, showcasing the Meal App interface and features.
+📸 A folder named Screenshots is included, showcasing the Meal App interface and features.